Super Bowl Sunday

 - Instead of buying cheesy popcorn or sugary kettle corn consider making your own.
-Hot air popped popcorn with a modest amount of melted butter or coconut oil, salt and spices to taste is a crunchy delicious treat.
-Try chili powder, onion powder, or my personal favorite, ground up nori.
+Hot air-popped popcorn with a modest amount of melted butter or coconut oil, salt and spices to taste is a crunchy delicious treat.
+Try chili powder, onion powder, or my personal favorite, ground-up noosh and nori.

 - Instead of caramel popcorn or people chow try making a healthy trail mix in your slow cooker.
 It's extremely tasty, and with four different options to choose from you can make something for everyone.